-MeS1 MeS2 MeS3 MeS4 MeS5 MeS6A MeS6E or peers and providing standards for the adapting precedents and by professional guidance for a professional discipline. making significant team of medical scientists.
+MeS1 MeS2 MeS3 MeS4 MeS5 MeS6A MeS6 or peers and providing standards for the adapting precedents and by professional guidance for a professional discipline. making significant team of medical scientists.
 As a senior professional departures from traditional The senior professional specialist, work is normally approaches.
-Professional supervisor is expected to without professional independence and high contribute to the development direction with discretion levels of expertise and of subordinate individual permitted within the experience to determine medical scientists. boundaries of broad professional standards, A professional manager will guidelines to achieve objectives and priorities have managerial organisational goals. within the framework of the responsibilities for a small For some medical scientists agency's (or health unit's) work unit, which may include corporate goals will be a multi-discipline team of at this level, they may have evident. medical scientists to ensure a high profile within the For some medical scientists effective and coordinated discipline through higher at this level may involve the services to the client group. qualifications or by publications in refereed management of programs This is the first level where a journals, and will operate of crucial importance to the medical scientist office may within broad guidelines to State, to satisfy the have managerial achieve specific objectives government's objectives or responsibilities. with professional the agency's (or health There will be professional independence.
+Professional supervisor is expected to without professional independence and high contribute to the development direction with discretion levels of expertise and of subordinate individual experience to determine medical scientists. permitted within the professional standards, boundaries of broad objectives and priorities A professional manager will guidelines to achieve within the framework of the have managerial organisational goals. agency's (or health unit's) responsibilities for a small For some medical scientists corporate goals will be work unit, which may include at this level, they may have evident. a multi-discipline team of a high profile within the medical scientists to ensure discipline through higher For some medical scientists effective and coordinated qualifications or by at this level may involve the services to the client group. publications in refereed management of programs This is the first level where a journals, and will operate of crucial importance to the medical scientist office may within broad guidelines to State, to satisfy the have managerial achieve specific objectives government's objectives or responsibilities. with professional the agency's (or health There will be professional independence.
 This may be unit's) corporate goals, independence in a general supplemented by evidence often within a multi- operational context involving of higher qualifications discipline environment.
-This routine research, project or and/or wide spread level is also responsible for case situations, requiring professional recognition of professional policy levels of expertise and expertise. development and advice to experience to ensure and ' government. contribute to professional Discipline principles and For a leading professional standards, objectives and new technology requiring the exercise of significant specialist, development and priorities within the framework overseeing the of the agency's (or health professional judgement will be developed and applied. implementation of new and unit's) corporate goals.
-This may include initiating, high level programs and Professional direction is formulating and managing major investigations is a 1 received for those aspects of research programs and major feature of this level, 1 work which involve new or major projects, or providing as is an emphasis on 1 complex techniques or relate scientific services or strategic management to areas of work outside the enterprises involving both a within the area of normal span of activity or service and research work. professional practice. have implications for the It is expected that actions The professional manager agency. may span a range of at this level will have high 1 High levels of initiative will be activities in a very complex , level managerial exhibited in accomplishing the specialised environment responsibilities which 1 objectives and undertaking and contribute to the involve a staff comprising a 1 complex projects, either on an formulation of corporate large number of medical individual basis as a policy and the scientists, and the recognised specialist, as a implementation of corporate coordination and direction medical scientist with policy directives. of major program objectives 1 responsibilities for complex 1 ' ' to achieve the end result in duties, or as a team leader.
-Some medical scientists a timely and effective 1
+This routine research, project or and/or wide spread level is also responsible for case situations, requiring professional recognition of professional policy levels of expertise and , , development and advice to experience to ensure and expertise. government. · Discipline principles and contribute to professional standards, objectives and new technology requiring For a leading professional specialist, development and the exercise of significant 1 ' priorities within the framework professional judgement will overseeing the of the agency's (or health be developed and applied. implementation of new and unit's) corporate goals.
+This may include initiating, high level programs and Professional direction is formulating and managing major investigations is a received for those aspects of research programs and major feature of this level, work which involve new or major projects, or providing as is an emphasis on complex techniques or relate scientific services or strategic management to areas of work outside the enterprises involving both a within the area of normal span of activity or service and research work. professional practice. have implications for the It is expected that actions The professional manager agency. may span a range of at this level will have high High levels of initiative will be activities in a very complex, level managerial exhibited in accomplishing the specialised environment responsibilities which objectives and undertaking and contribute to the involve a staff comprising a complex projects, either on an formulation of corporate large number of medical individual basis as a policy and the scientists, and the recognised specialist, as a implementation of corporate coordination and direction medical scientist with policy directives. of major program objectives responsibilities for complex ' ' to achieve the end result in duties, or as a team leader.
+Some medical scientists a timely and effective i datios, oi as a teath leader. who are the senior i a minory and oncoure